 - Psychology 229: The Adult Years

-- Philosophy 280: Philosophies of Death & Dying
+- Philosophy 280: Philosophy of Death and Dying

 GERT 100: 3 s.h.

-An introduction to the field of aging, and an examination of the aging process from the physiological, sociological, psychological, and economical perspectives.
-This course also focuses on problems of the aged at levels of self, interaction with others and the broader societal context.
+An introduction to the field of aging and examination of the physiological, sociological, psychological and economic perspectives.
+This course also focuses on problems of the aged at levels of self, interactions with others and the broader societal context.